Triston Casas Player Props: Red Sox vs. Blue Jays

 Triston Casas At The Plate

-- In nine of 26 games this year, Casas has picked up at least one hit, including one game with multiple hits.
+- In 10 of 27 games this year (37.0%), Casas has reached safely via hit, and that includes multiple hits twice.

-- He has hit a long ball in 11.5% of his games this year, and 3.1% of his trips to the dish.
+- In 11.1% of his games this year, he has gone deep, and 3% of his trips to the dish.

-- In five games this year (19.2%), Casas has picked up an RBI, and in three of those games (11.5%) he had more than one.
+- Casas has driven home a run in six games this year (22.2%), including more than one RBI in 14.8% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.